genuinetools/img/README.md

 You might also be interested in reading the
 [original design doc](https://docs.google.com/document/d/1rT2GUSqDGcI2e6fD5nef7amkW0VFggwhlljrKQPTn0s/edit?usp=sharing).

+## NOTE

+You can already do the same thing as `img` today with [skopeo](https://github.com/projectatomic/skopeo) and [umoci](https://github.com/openSUSE/umoci).
+This is just a hack on top of [buildkit](https://github.com/moby/buildkit).
+I thought it was fun to try a FUSE snapshotter and then I saw [@AkihiroSuda's](https://github.com/AkihiroSuda) runc patches for making buildkit rootless and thought it would be fun to use as well.

+THIS IS NOT NOVEL.

+I don't want to be maintaining docker tools for the rest of my life.
+Use something else.
+I have no fight in this game.

+You could even use [buildah](https://github.com/projectatomic/buildah) as unprivileged if you use the same instructions from the [Unprivileged mounting](#unprivileged-mounting) section below.

 #### Snapshotter Backends

 The default backend is currently set to `naive` and requires privileges, but